tom-clik/clikpage/_notes/Grids.md

 ## 2. Flexible

 Flexbox with either stretch=0 or 1 to allow the items to expand.
+The items will take as much space as they need for their content.
+Good choice for hoirzontal menus.

 ## 3. Fixed Columns

 Specified number of columns divided equally.
 Usually for containers.

-You can also specify the widths (e.g. 25% auto 25%) which overrides the columns settings.
+You can also specify the widths (e.g. 25% auto 25%) which overrides the number setting.

 ### 3.5 Auto columns